The Miniest Mini Golf Open 2025

 Pro vs Amateur

 Pro: Open to anyone.
+For the first time, the pro division will have a 3rd round for the top 12 competitors through the 1st 2 rounds.
 The top-round scores are expected to be in the high 40s to mid 50s.
-Pros will be playing for trophies, medals, prizes, AMA scoring points per the current rubric, and a cash purse.
+Pros will be playing for trophies, medals, prizes, AMA scoring points per the current rubric, potential entry into the cash skins game, and a cash purse.
+We are going to utilize live scoring using the Bangolf Arena System.
+Competitors will receive information in advance of the tournament but one player in the group will score the group digitally and at least one other person on paper.

 Amateur: Players newer to the competitive putting game or who have not finished in the top 3 of local or regional mini golf/golf events in the last 2 years.
 Amateur competitors will be playing for trophies, medals, prizes, and 1 AMA scoring point each.

-Sunday, September 29th at 9 am: pro and amateur players will play a two-round championship to determine the winners.
-Any ties between 1st and 3rd place will be broken by 2-hole putt-offs on Holes 1-2.
+Sunday, September 8th at 9 am: pro and amateur players will play at least two rounds.
+For amateurs, these 2 rounds will determine the amateur division winners.
+For pros, the top 12 competitors through 2 rounds will play a 3rd round to determine the top 12 positions of the tournament.
+In both pro and amateur divisions, any ties after the last round between 1st and 3rd place will be broken by 2-hole putt-offs on Holes 1-2.
 If scores remain tied after two holes, the players will compete until one person has a lower stroke than the other(s) on the next hole on the course.
 If there is a tie for most hole-in-ones, there will be a hole-in-one-only wins playoff on hole #4.
 Each competitor will have an equal number of opportunities.
-All other ties for prizes will be determined by the better qualifying round score.
+All other ties for prizes will be determined by the lowest round score.
+If there is still a tie, we’ll look at most hole-in-ones and then most 2s.
 All competitors who are American Mini Golf Alliance (AMA) members will receive points toward national ranking based on the current scoring rubric.

-All registered pros will be entered into a drawing for a bonus 3rd round skins game.
+All registered pros will be entered into a drawing for a bonus skins game that will take place during practice on Saturday, September 27th.
 4 players will be drawn into a group and they will compete for $5 per hole on the front 9 and $10 per hole on the back 9.
-This will occur after all other tie-breakers are settled and all other awards are given out.
-The number of entries into the drawing will be based on the pro player’s finishing position.
-For example, 1st place will only have 1 entry, and 15th place will have 15 entries for the drawing.
+A Couple of Putts provides the cash for this event, and no extra fee is asked of players who compete in this bonus event.
+The number of entries into the drawing for the skins game will be based on when pro players have completed registration and sent in their entry fee.
+Here is the breakdown of entries based on when you have paid and registered:

-Honors will rotate each hole with the first honors going to the first person drawn into the skins game and the last person drawn in going 4th.
+Honors will rotate each hole, with the first honors going to the first person drawn into the skins game and the last person drawn in going 4th.
 Each player will have an equal number of chances to go first or last through the first 16 holes.
 The order for the final 2 holes will be determined by who won the 16th and 17th holes.
-If there is not a person who won those holes then it will be the person who last won a skin to go first on hole #17.
+If no person has won those holes, then it will be the person who last won a skin to go first on hole #17.

 A skin is won when a single player has the lowest score in a group on a hole.
 Once a score is set for a hole, players will not take any more strokes than the lowest recorded score.
 If two people tie on the hole, then the skin moves forward to the next hole increasing the amount at stake.
 This continues to happen until one person has the lowest score on a hole.

-If there is a tie on hole #18, only the players who tie will replay that hole to determine that skin/payout.
+If there is a tie on hole #18, only the players who tie will replay that hole to determine the skin/payout.
+If players tie 2 more times on #18 then the final skin is split between those players who tie.

 Rules of the Game